-- All CSE 1320 students will take the CSE 1320 Skills Assessment Test during the first week of classes in June. - The test is online and will be open from 6pm on June 8th to 11:59pm on June 9th (30 hour window).
+- All CSE 1320 students will take the CSE 1320 Skills Assessment Test during the first week of classes in June. - The test is online and will be open from 6pm on June 6^h to 11:59pm on June 7th (~30 hour window).
 The test is worth 10% of the grade in CSE 1320. - Study guides and videos are available on the CSE13xx site.

-Tests and Final:
+Tests and Final Exam:

-- Tests and the Final are on-campus - Tests and the Final are closed-book, one page of notes allowed (8.5x11" paper) - A calculator without data storage (except a single value) is allowed. - No makeup will be provided for any Test or Final missed.
+- Tests and the final exam are on-campus - To improve learning outcomes, tests and the final exam are closed-book, no notes allowed - A calculator without data storage (except a single value) is allowed. - No makeup will be provided for any Test or Final missed.
 Generally, you can request an incomplete in the course and makeup the missed test in the following semester.